Reboot & Repair

 Our Team

-Bailey: Youngster Bailey had been passed through auctions and was waiting patiently for someone to see his worth before we were lucky enough to snatch him up.
+Bailey: Youngster Bailey had passed through multiple auctions and was waiting patiently for someone to see his worth before we were lucky enough to snatch him up.
 Bailey sustained a lower leg break as a baby which has resulted in his having to compensate throughout his body, but he doesn’t seem to be in any pain or discomfort.
-He receives regular chiropractic as his main treatment, as well as other supportive treatments as needed.
-His friendly and sage energy is welcoming and invites anyone in his orbit to engage further with scratches and love.
+He receives regular chiropractic, massage and PEMF treatments as his main therapies, and is getting excellent quality feed like all of our horses in addition to a vitamin E supplement for healthy development.
+His friendly and sage energy is welcoming, but he does need reminders to maintain appropriate boundaries when he gets too excited.

 Ren: Ren is a registered 2005 Standardbred, likely bred for harness racing and named Flying Renegade.
-He worked for all or most of his life as an Amish cart horse, and does have some riding exposure as well.
+He worked for most of his life as an Amish cart horse, and does have some riding exposure as well.
 He is learning to decompress from a long life of service by opening up and spending meaningful time with people, within his comfort threshhold.
-Ren is reliable, strong, and a confident herd leader.
+In addition to his heightened level of physical and emotional sensitivity, as is often the case with suppressed emotional states, Ren’s body manifested his trauma with masses in his abdomen and a lot of intestinal inflammation, which will eventually cause him to fatally colic if left unmanaged.
+We were given a 3-12 month life expectancy after diagnosis in September 2024, and immediately got him on an anti-cancer growth protocol as well as natural anti-inflammatories.
+His treatment protocols have included Ivermectin, Zeolite clay, Omega Alpha Cansema for horses (Dragon’s Blood root from the Amazon jungle), probiotics, MSM, Melatonin, Black Seed Oil, PEMF and massage.

-Teagan: 10-year-old Teagan is like a little golden retriever in mini horse form.
+Teagan: 10-year-old Teagan is like a golden retriever in mini horse form.
 She loves attention, scratching, brushing, and following people around.
 Spend some time scratching her butt for her and you’ll win a forever friend!
+Teagan is mother to our other mini, Ash, and her calming presence makes horses and people around her feel very comfortable.

-Jasmine: Sweet Jasmine was rounded up by a rescue who went to take young horses from a 100-acre property owned by an individual who was not caring for them.
-She never knew humans until that day (at around one year old), and either sustained an injury during round-up and transport, or due to malnutrition as a baby.
-We’ve been working on very slowly gaining her trust over the past 6 months, and this yearling filly is slowly coming around to people at last.
-She has the gentlest spirit we have ever seen in a horse, and she’s very smart.
+Jasmine: Sweet Jasmine was rounded up by a rescue who got horses from a 100-acre property owned by an individual who was not caring for them.
+She never knew humans until that day (at around one year old), and either sustained an injury to her back end during round-up and transport, or due to malnutrition as a baby.
+We’ve been working on very slowly gaining her trust over the past 6 months, and this sweet filly is slowly coming around to people at last.
+She has the gentlest spirit we have ever seen in a horse and she’s very smart.
 As we gain her trust further, we will be able to do more to assess her condition and get her the help and support that she needs to live her best life.
+She is being treated with Missing Link formula supplements and Vitamin E oil, as well as mineral salt and high quality feed like the rest of our horses.
+Once she comes around to being handled easily she will also be getting PEMF, Massage and Chiropractic work.

 Available for Therapeutic Care Lease